 2012: Picked up a career-high six assists in 24 appearances with the Timbers, 14 of which were starts.

-2011: After starting in 16 of FC Dallas’ 22 matches, Alexander was traded to the Portland Timbers in exchange for defender/midfielder Jeremy Hall on Aug.
-9. Alexander earned his first start as a Timber in a Sept.
-24 match against the Red Bulls, before subbing off at halftime.
+2011: After starting in 16 of FC Dallas’ 22 matches, Alexander was traded to the Portland Timbers in exchange for Jeremy Hall on Aug.
+9 … Alexander earned his first start as a Timber in a Sept.
+24 match against the Red Bulls.

-2010: Made his MLS debut on Mar.
-27 as a sub, logging 35 minutes in Dallas’ 1-1 draw against Houston.
-Alexander made his first MLS start nearly four months to the day, when he debuted in the Starting XI against the Colorado Rapids on July 31 in a 1-1 finale.
-Registered his first career goal and assist on the same day in Dallas’ 3-1 win over DC United on Aug.
-14. Followed up that performance with another one-goal, one-assist outing on Sept.
-16 against the Red Bulls in a 2-2 draw.
-Closed out his first season in MLS with two goals and three assists, starting in 12 of his 17 appearances, and logging 1,054 minutes of playing time.
+2010: Made his MLS debut for FC Dallas on March 27 as a substitute, logging 35 minutes in the season-opening 1-1 draw vs. Houston … Alexander made his first MLS start nearly four months later on July 31 against Colorado in a 1-1 draw … Registered first career goal and assist on the same day in Dallas’ 3-1 win over D.C.
+United on Aug.
+14 … Followed up that performance with another one-goal, one-assist outing on Sept.
+16 against the Red Bulls in a 2-2 draw … Closed out his first season in MLS with two goals and three assists, starting in 12 of 17 appearances, and logging 1,054 minutes of playing time.